moody/Waffle/README.md

 **Calling `Layout()` again.** Nothing about `Layout()` is one-time, it's a pure recompute of whatever's currently composed.
 Add another child with `AddChild`/`AddRow`/`AddColumn`, then call `Layout()` again on the same root builder to bring the frames in line.
 Removing children and mutating an existing one's `gap`/`padding` aren't first-class yet, that's still ahead.

 **Looking up a child by key.** Give a child a `key` when adding it, and retrieve it later with `GetChild(key)`, from the root builder or from any other builder or handle in the tree, they all share the same lookup.
+Duplicate or invalid keys will throw an error.

 ```lua
 root:AddChild({ frame = content, key = "content" })